gianfrancopanico/lambda/README.md

 # lambda

-some very simple scripts to auto-clean an aws account used as a sandbox
+some very simple scripts to auto-clean an aws account (presumably used as a sandbox)

-cleaning instances
+* cleaning instances
-terminating rds instances (after final snapshot) cleaning snapshots
+* terminating rds instances (after final snapshot)
+* cleaning snapshots